-Based in their total five years of operation the majority in control of their total asset are their stockholders at 48 percent followed by their creditors of 22 and last to their bank/bondholder at 3 percent average.
+Based on their total five years of operation the majority in control of their total asset is their stockholders at 48 percent followed by their creditors of 22 and last to their bank/bondholder at 3 percent average.

 Plant, property, and equipment